Olray/DelphiFun/README.md

 A collection of some functions I wrote for other applications or out of boredom.

+# ErrorDialog

+**Warning!
+AI slop ahead!**

+A replacement for the Win32 function MessageBox() with advanced formatting options such as bold, italics, and colors, as well as the ability to provide additional information.
+I started this project to determine the current status of AI code generation.
+You can find my experiences with AI in the README.md of the subproject.
+Spoiler: It didn't go particularly well.

 # UnixStreamWriter

 From [Wikipedia](https://en.wikipedia.org/wiki/Byte_order_mark): "The Unicode Standard permits the BOM in UTF-8, but